samantharose/fabric-mod/README.md

 # Gemstones
-### A Fabric mod that adds gemstone items to Minecraft
+### A Fabric mod that adds various gemstones and items made of them to Minecraft

 ## Requirements
 + Minecraft 1.16.5